SimonHan1126/AUT_SoftwareDevelopmentMethod/readme.md

-* My first AUT course Software Development Method project which will be share with others on github
+* This is my first AUT course Software Development Method project which will be share with others on github